 “Under the BC Employment Standards Act, I’m entitled to two weeks of annual vacation.
 [Modify to fit your situation.]
 When I asked to schedule my vacation this year, you denied my request.
 [Offer a suggested solution, such as — I propose these alternate dates to take my vacation.]
 I’d like to meet to explore solutions that will work for both of us.”

 Keep a copy of the letter.
-Having a written record could be useful if you need to take additional steps.
+Having a written record will be useful if you need to take additional steps.

 Step 3.
 Make an employment standards complaint